-The Translational and Comparative Affective Science Team adopts multimethod, multispecies approaches to understanding the social and affective lives of humans and nonhuman animals.
-Read more about our research here and here.
+The Bliss-Moreau Laboratory conducts translational and comparative affective science using multimethod, multispecies approaches to understand the social and affective lives of humans and nonhuman animals.